stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 - **No guarantees**
   Just because your simulations produce a certain result does not mean that things always work this way.
   If you ask 1000 people if they've ever read Werner Schwab's *Fäkaliendramen* (feces dramas), the answers will probably all be No.
-  But if your sample happened to include mostly literature buffs, you'll hear Yes a lot more often.
+  But if your sample happened to include lots of Austrian literature buffs, you'll hear Yes a lot more often.
   Similarly, the grammars you construct for your simulation might exhibit a special property that allows them to pass the test.
   There might still be grammars that do not display this property and fail.
   If you construct the grammars with a program, your code might be written in a way that only produces grammars of a specific type.